THE EVENT PLANNER

 Budget-conscious brides- and grooms-to-be may have come across tips on blogs and in social media forums telling you to negotiate pricing with your vendors.
 Our take...don't do it!

 Here's the logic behind it: When vendors hear the word "wedding," that $500 portrait shoot becomes a $5,000 wedding shoot.
-That $50 bouquet becomes a $250 floral arrangement…and so on.
+That $50 vase of flowers becomes a $250 floral arrangement…and so on.

 So should you negotiate pricing with your vendors?
 Absolutely not!

 Why?
-Ask yourself how you would feel if your boss came to you asking you to work more hours for less pay or to give him or her a portion of your next paycheck.
+Ask yourself how you would feel if your boss came to you asking you to do more work or put in more hours for less pay or to give him or her a portion of your next paycheck.
+When you try to haggle or negotiate pricing, that is what you are asking of your vendors.

 You're paying more ... for a reason.

 Similar service may be priced differently for a wedding because that vendor is being asked to provide a different product and level of customer service.
 More calls, More emails.
 More attention.
-For example, you expect more from your caterer than they would deliver for a call in & pick up order…right?
+For example, you expect more from your caterer than they would deliver for a dinner party…right?

 They are running a business, not a charity